-During 1982 - 2020, carceral facility locations were, on average, exposed to 5.5 more days per year where WBGTmax exceeded 28°C annually compared to locations without carceral facilities (Figure 2a).
+During 1982-2020, carceral facility locations were, on average, exposed to 5.5 more days per year where WBGTmax exceeded 28°C annually compared to locations without carceral facilities (Figure 2a).
 However, there was a considerable amount of variation by year, with a maximal disparity of 9.8 more days at carceral facilities than locations without carceral facilities in 1998 and a minimal disparity of 3.5 days in 1994.
 Arizona, California, and Nevada ranked as the top three states with the greatest exposure disparities (Figure 2a).
-Carceral facilities in Arizona experienced 13.1 more days per year than the rest of the state and 40.9 more days compared to the entire continental United States during 1982 - 2020 on average.
+Carceral facilities in Arizona experienced 13.1 more days per year than the rest of the state and 40.9 more days compared to the entire continental United States during 1982-2020 on average.
+Statistics comparing the characteristics of incarcerated and non-incarcerated people are found in Supplementary Tables 1 and 2.

-An estimated 915,627 people in the United States, 45% of the estimated total incarcerated population, were housed in 1,739 carceral facilities with an annual increase in the number of days per year WBGTmax exceeded 28°C during 1982 – 2020 (Figure 2b).
-These facilities are primarily located in the Southern United States, which faced the greatest number of potentially hazardous heat days per year since 1982 (Figure 2b).
-At the state level, carceral facilities in Florida experienced on-average 22.1 more days in 2020 compared to 1982, the greatest increase in humid heat days for all continental states, consistent with previous work finding that the largest relative increases in heat stress are expected at latitudes closer to the equator.18 The greatest overall increase in number of humid heat days relative to the state was for Webb County Jail, TX, with 58.7 more days than the rest of Texas in 2020 compared with 1982 (Figure 2c).
+In 2018, 915,627 people in the United States, 45% of the estimated total incarcerated population, were housed in 1,739 carceral facilities with an annual increase in the number of days per year WBGTmax exceeded 28°C during 1982-2020 (Figure 2b).
+These facilities are primarily located in the Southern US, which faced the greatest number of potentially hazardous heat days per year since 1982 (Figure 2b).
+Carceral facilities in Florida experienced on-average 22.1 more days in 2020 compared to 1982, the greatest increase in humid heat days for all continental states, consistent with previous work finding that the largest relative increases in heat stress are expected at latitudes closer to the equator.12 The greatest overall increase relative to the state was for Webb County Jail, TX, with 58.7 more days than the rest of Texas in 2020 compared with 1982 (Figure 2c).
 We also present results from Figures 1 and 2 with alternative thresholds of 26°C and 30°C (Supplementary Figures 5 - 8).

-The majority of carceral facilities in the Southern United States have experienced a rapid increase in potentially hazardous heat exposure since the 1980s and are located in states that do not have mandatory indoor temperature requirements for state-run institutions.7, 8 While physically this rapid increase in heat exposure is a result of both anthropogenic climate chance and land-cover and land-use change, including an urban heat island effect resulting from the materials used to construct carceral facilities,3,16 this geographic disparity reflects state-level criminal justice policies, as Southern states have the highest imprisonment rates in the United States (though not necessarily highest jailing rates),17,19 and the inherent differential effects of climate change.
+The majority of carceral facilities in the Southern US have experienced a rapid increase in potentially hazardous heat exposure since the 1980s and are located in states that do not have mandatory conditioning access for state-run institutions.6,7 While physically this rapid increase in heat exposure is a result of anthropogenic climate change, land-cover and land-use change, including an urban heat island effect caused by the materials used to construct carceral facilities,3 this geographic disparity reflects state-level criminal justice policies, as Southern states have the highest imprisonment rates in the US (though not necessarily highest jailing rates)13 and the inherent differential effects of climate change.
 Throughout the country, including in the Northeast and Midwest, many locations with carceral facilities also experienced an increasing number of days WBGT exceeded 28°C compared to other locations.
-This continuing intensification limits the effectiveness of heat-mitigation plans (if they exist at all) at non-air-conditioned facilities.17
+This continuing intensification limits the effectiveness of heat-mitigation plans (if they exist at all) at non-air-conditioned facilities.11